modxcms/fred/docs/develop/cmp/themes.md

 # About Fred Themes

 While most users will typically only have a single theme, you can have many installed in a site.
-Themes include all the things needed to create a site _except_ example resources/content (caveat, see Blueprints below).
+Themes include all the things needed to create a site _except_ example pages (caveat: see Blueprints below).

 Being able to have multiple Themes allows Theme Builders to create and release a variety themes that share common options (Option sets) across Elements.